-The standard approach to KiwiSaver has employer's contributions paid in addition to the employee’s gross salary or wages.
+The standard approach to KiwiSaver is to pay employer contributions in addition to the employee’s gross salary or wages.
 This means that if two employees are paid the same amount and only one is a member of KiwiSaver, the KiwiSaver member is essentially paid 3% more, with the extra amount going into their KiwiSaver fund.

-To put an employee on a Salary Sacrifice/Total Remuneration first go to Manage > Employees and select the relevant employee's name.
-From the employee's Default Pay tab, under earnings, include the Salary Sacrifice Pay Item and click save.
+To put an employee on a Salary Sacrifice/Total Remuneration, first go to People > Employees and select the relevant employee's name.
+From the employee's Default Pay tab, add the Salary Sacrifice Pay Item to the 'Earnings' section, and click save.

-The KiwiSaver Employer Contribution line is retained in any pays, as the employer is still obliged to contribute to KiwiSaver.
-However, the Salary Sacrifice will be deducted to balance this out.
-When processing a pay for the employee ensure that the Salary Sacrifice and Employer Contribution pay items have the same total.
+The KiwiSaver Employer Contribution line will still be added to the employee's pays, as the employer is still obliged to contribute to KiwiSaver.
+However, the Salary Sacrifice will also be deducted to balance this out.
+When processing a pay for the employee, you'll see that the Salary Sacrifice and Employer Contribution pay items have the same total.

 Holiday Pay will be calculated on the gross salary amount, before the Employer Contribution is deducted.

 What if the employee is on a Savings Suspension?

 If the employee is on a KiwiSaver Savings Suspension, you'll need to remove the Salary Sacrifice pay item from their Default Pay tab.
 Add it back in when their contributions resume.

 What if the employee is on (or close to) Minimum Wage?

 If the employee is paid at the minimum wage, Salary Sacrifice should not be used.
 This should only ever be used if the employee will still be paid at least the minimum wage, after the Salary Sacrifice deduction is applied.